 When should I not steam?

 If you are actively preparing for pregnancy, do not steam between ovulation and menstruation.
 If you have not conceived that month, then you can steam on the first day of your period.
-Never steam during pregnancy.
+Avoid steaming during the first months of pregnancy.

 How do I do a yoni steam?